Eclipse-SDV-Hackathon-BCX/hackchallenge-driving-score/docs/step-5-build-deploy.md

 - On Eclipse Leda, you can use [k9s](https://k9scli.io/) to manage the containers, watch log files etc.

-## Deployment on a Testcar with Eclipse Muto
+## Deployment on a Piracer with Eclipse Muto
 - For the hackathon, you can continue to use the simulator environment or deploy your system to one of the SDV Fleet testcars with muto.
 TODO: (Link)